 The 'Mentor to an Ex-Offender' takes place at HMP Nottingham, HMP Ranby, and other various locations across the city.

-- Full certa accredited training is given (for both roles), which must be completed prior to volunteering.
+Full certa accredited training is given, which must be completed prior to volunteering.

-You’ll need a DBS check for both roles, the cost of which is absorbed by the charity.
+You’ll need a DBS check, the cost of which is absorbed by the charity.
 Whilst the DBS check is processed, there will be the opportunity to shadow staff, to familiarise yourself with the role.

 Mentor to an Ex-offender – Travel and refreshments are reimbursed on a weekly or monthly basis.
 A full, clean driving license is desirable but not essential.
 You'll receive 1-1 support, and also the opportunity to attend team meetings with staff and other volunteers.